tnnt-devteam/tnnt/old_design_discussions.md

   a shopkeeper.
   - Not distinct enough to be an achievement, this is easy to do and comparable to simply buying an item from a shop.
+- Achievement for getting a wand of death off a monster other than Orcus.
+  - This would either be cheesable by obtaining a wand of death from some non-monster source, dropping it in front of a goblin, and killing him; or it would incentivize casting create monster a jillion times until some monster spawns with a wand of death; or it would have to be narrowed to something awkward and clunky like "defeat a monster that didn't generate with a wand of death, but picked up a randomly generated one".

 ### Achievement categorization